Share a scene layer

 With Drone2Map, you can create a scene layer package from the 3D textured mesh.
 In addition to viewing the layer in Drone2Map, you can share it as a scene layer in ArcGIS Online or your ArcGIS Enterprise portal.
 A scene layer is composed of three-dimensional mesh objects and includes z-values (elevation values).

-You have the following options for sharing your items, depending on your sharing privileges:
+The following options are available for sharing items, depending on your sharing privileges:

 • Your organization—Sharing with your organization means only members of your organization have access to your item.